zevv/nimz3/README.md

 x -> 1
 ```

-More examples in the tests directory, run with `nimble test`
+More examples in the tests directory, run with `nimble test`.